hivemq/Orange_Workshop/README.md

 ## What is the goal of the training ?

 The aim of this workshop is to train our partners' teams in the installation and advanced configuration of the HiveMQ platform.
 After attending to the workshop, you will be able to implement a production site with best practices on security and enterprise extensions configured.

+for a detailed view click [here](https://github.com/hivemq/Orange_Workshop/blob/main/Overview.pdf)

 ## Preparations :